Understanding Credit Ratings

-EMMA displays current long-term rating and underlying or unenhanced ratings for municipal securities as provided by Fitch Ratings, Kroll Bond Rating Agency, Inc. and Standard and Poor's.
+EMMA displays current long-term rating and underlying or unenhanced ratings for municipal securities as provided by Fitch, Inc (Fitch Ratings), Kroll Bond Rating Agency, Inc (Kroll Bond Rating Agency), Moody’s Investors Service, Inc and Standard & Poor’s Ratings Services (Standard and Poor's) based on their agreement to make them available to the public through the EMMA website.

 A municipal security’s credit rating is the grade a rating agency assigns to indicate the risk of default and, in some cases, takes into consideration the potential loss to investors in the event of default.
 Further information and a more extensive discussion credit ratings can be found in the MSRB Education Center.
 EMMA users should refer to the specific rating definitions provided by each rating agency to gain a more complete understanding of the meanings of ratings assigned by the rating agencies.
 Users are cautioned that rating agencies may assign different meanings to similar terms.